hj-n/steadiness-cohesiveness/README.md

 #### Increasing `n_neighbors`

 UMAP has two important hyperparameters: `n_neighbors` (nearest neighbors) and `min_dist`.
 Here, we test how Steadiness and Cohesiveness vary against UMAP embeddings with increasing `n_neighbors`. `n_neighbors` denotes the number of nearest neighbors used to formulate the graph representing the original structure of data.
-Low `n_neighbors` values make UMAP focus more on local structure, while high values work in the opposite. `min_dist` works similarly; low `min_dist` values pack points together (focusing on local structure), and high values do the opposite.
+Low `n_neighbors` values make UMAP focus more on local structure, while high values work in the opposite.

 Here, the [Spheres](http://proceedings.mlr.press/v119/moor20a.html) and the [Mammoth](https://pair-code.github.io/understanding-umap/) dataset was used for the test.
 The Spheres dataset consists of eleven spheres living in a 101-dimensional space.
 The dataset represents ten spheres with each consisting of 250 points, which are enclosed by another larger sphere with 2,500 points.
 The Mammoth dataset consists of 50,00 points constituting the 3D structure of a mammoth skeleton.